adityaax/darkweb-directory/README.md

 This repository curates publicly accessible Tor (.onion) resources such as news outlets, forums, whistleblowing platforms, and directories — strictly for educational, research, and academic use.

 ## 📌 Disclaimer

+**The owner of this repo is not responsible for how you use any onion link.
+You must be aware of what type of content is available on the dark web, including but not limited to 18+, dangerous, or other potentially harmful material.
+Use this repository at your own risk.**

 This repository is maintained for informational and educational use only.
 Always follow your local laws.
 We **do not host, promote, or link to illegal content**.
 Use of any links or tools is at your own risk.

 We are **not responsible** for the content of external sites.
 Always verify links independently before visiting.